tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Using-Blob-Service-Operations-with-Azure-Premium-Storage.md

  You can also access page blobs in Premium Storage via the [Azure Storage Client Library for .NET](http://go.microsoft.com/fwlink/?LinkID=398944&clcid=0x409).

-## Premium Storage Supports Page Blobs Only
+## Premium Storage Accounts Support Page Blobs Only
- Premium Storage currently supports only Azure Virtual Machine disks backed by page blobs.
+Premium Storage Accounts currently support only Azure Virtual Machine disks backed by page blobs.
 A premium storage account stores only page blobs, and only REST APIs for page blobs and their containers are supported.
 Any API called on a Premium Storage account must be of version 2014-02-14 or later.
+Premium Block blobs can be created in BlockBlobStorage accounts.

 > [!NOTE]
 >  Azure block blobs and the File, Table, and Queue services are not currently supported in premium storage accounts.
+However, Premium BlockBlobStorage accounts do support block and append blobs.
+For more information and to see all the various storage options in a table, visit [Types of storage accounts](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview?toc=%2fazure%2fstorage%2fblobs%2ftoc.json#types-of-storage-accounts)
 >
 >  A premium storage account endpoint cannot be mapped to a custom domain name.